Quandela/Perceval/docs/source/reference/providers.rst

 Note: using a ``with`` block you do not need to start and stop your session: it starts automatically at the beginning of the block and stops automatically at its end.

-Note: while using a Jupyter Notebook for convenience python objects are kept alive and we recommend using directly ``start`` and ``stop`` methods.
+.. note:: while using a Jupyter Notebook for convenience python objects are kept alive and we recommend using directly ``start`` and ``stop`` methods.

 Using an existing Scaleway QPU session
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^